Course Details

 Timber Structures (K)

-BO003 course is part of 1 study plan
+BO003 course is not part of any programme in the faculty

 History of timber structures, view of timber application in structures.
 Properties of wood and wood-based materials for structural purposes.
 Czech and foreign standards for structural design.